JoelKessler/PyGEDAI/README.md

 - `matlab_levels`: Alternative to `wavelet_levels`, recreating MATLAB level numbering with `2**matlab_levels + 1` bands.
 Leave `None` unless porting MATLAB scripts directly.
 - `chanlabels`: Placeholder for channel label remapping.
 Currently not implemented and raises an error when supplied.
 - `device`: Target torch device such as `"cpu"` or `"cuda"`.
 EEG data, leadfield, and internal buffers move to this device.
-- `dtype`: Torch dtype used during computation, defaulting to `torch.float32`.
+- `dtype`: Torch dtype used during computation, defaulting to `torch.float32` for a balanced memory and compute footprint; set `torch.float64` when maximum numerical accuracy is required and resources permit.
 - `skip_checks_and_return_cleaned_only`: When `True`, bypass validation and return only the cleaned tensor to reduce overhead.
 - `batched`: Internal flag used by `batch_gedai()`.
 Leave `False` in user-facing calls.
 - `verbose_timing`: Enables profiling markers emitted by `profiling.py`, useful for benchmarking.